What to see and do in Singapore

 Ride the Singapore Flyer

-One of the most popular attractions is the SkyPark Observation Deck providing incredible views over the city.
-Don’t miss the free sound-and-light extravaganza!
+One of Singapore’s most popular attractions however, is the SkyPark Observation Deck which offers incredible views over the city.
+Don’t miss the free sound-and-light extravaganza overlooking the Gardens on the Bay!

 Visit the Museums and Arts & Culture